THICCboi2048/Flappy-Bird-Christmas-Fangame/README.md

+Disclaimer: This is so ugly.
+Please don't look at it

 <h2>FLAPPY CHRISTMAS: THE GAME</h2>

 A quick and really, really, really, really trashy fangame of Flappy Bird, made in christmas of 2023 (don't ask me why I'm uploading this in april)